 Cyclosporine: This is an immunomodulator, which may be beneficial in cats whose inflammation is not well controlled with the aforementioned therapies.

-There are some other experimental medications that may be beneficial for this condition if no other treatments have helped.
+Some other experimental medications may be beneficial for this condition if no other treatments have helped.

 Another important aspect of treatment involves decreasing possible airborne irritants.
-These include: using cat litter that does not contain dust, refraining from smoking near asthmatic cats, and regularly replace air filters at home.
+These include: using cat litter that does not contain dust, refraining from smoking near asthmatic cats, and regularly replacing air filters at home.